-DESCRIPTION: The study area is along the south shore of Staten Island, New York.
+DESCRIPTION: The area is along the south shore of Staten Island, New York.
 [Richmond County/Borough of Staten Island, New York City] and covers 13 miles of coastline from Fort Wadsworth to Tottenville and extends along the Lower New York Bay and Raritan Bay.

 The area has a long history of storm damages and has experienced major damages from various recent storm events, including the Nor'easter of December 1992, the March storm of 1993, and Super Storm Sandy of October 2012.
 These storms caused flood damages, loss of structures, large scale emergency evacuations and fatalities within several communities.
 The area is now increasingly vulnerable to severe damages even from moderate storms.